 Adding Wild Apricot functionality to other websites

-A widget – aka plugin – is a chunk of Wild Apricot functionality that you can embed – or integrate – into another website.
+You can use a widget – aka plugin – to embed Wild Apricot functionality into another website.
 When you embed a widget, Wild Apricot becomes an invisible provider of interactive functionality for your other website.